Bridging Stepwise Lab-Informed Pretraining and Knowledge-Guided Learning for Diagnostic Reasoning: Methodology

 \subsubsection{Advancement Analysis}

 To demonstrate the advancements of our proposed Diagnosis KG, we compare it with two recent health-related KGs: GraphCare~\cite{jiang2023graphcare} and PrimeKG~\cite{chandak2023building}.
-A statistical summary of KGs is presented in Table~\ref{tab:knowledge_graphs}.
+A statistical summary of these KGs is presented in Table~\ref{tab:knowledge_graphs}.
 The analysis highlights the following advantages of our KG:

-\begin{enumerate} \item Compared to GraphCare, our KG is larger in scale and built on the widely-used ICD-9-CM system, offering hierarchical and precise knowledge for predictive healthcare.
-Additionally, while GraphCare relies on zero-shot generation and subgraph sampling, our KG provides more stable and accurate results. \item Compared to PrimeKG, our KG includes more edge types, primarily augmented by LLM-generated triples.
+\begin{enumerate} \item Compared to GraphCare~\cite{jiang2023graphcare}, our KG is larger in scale and is built upon the widely-used ICD-9-CM and HPO system, offering hierarchical and precise knowledge.
+In contrast, GraphCare relies on zero-shot generation from LLMs without fine-tuning, which can result in incorrect triples due to hallucination~\cite{xu2024ram}, along with unrelated entities (e.g. social impact) that are irrelevant to the clinical task.
+Furthermore, the subgraph sampling process can introduce instability into the output.
+Hence, our KG provides more stable and accurate results in downstream prediction tasks. \item Compared to PrimeKG~\cite{chandak2023building}, our KG includes more edge types, primarily augmented by LLM-generated triples.
 The LLM reasoning process not only enhances connectivity within the KG but also converts unstructured text into structured triples, making information retrieval more efficient from single-modal data. \end{enumerate}

 Although PrimeKG covers a broader range of medical concepts, it is more prone to data quality issues that can introduce bias into EHR predictions.
 For example, genes and proteins included in PrimeKG are seldom considered in physicians' decision-making processes, particularly when it comes to diagnosis.
 In contrast, our diagnosis-driven KG contains numerous normalized triples with diverse edges, enhanced by LLMs' in-context learning capabilities, making it highly reproducible and well-suited for various diagnosis-related healthcare predictions.
+Such analysis will then be supported by the results of the ablation study.